exabrial/redex-sm/readme.md

 ### License and other boring legal notes

-- All files in this project are copyrighted 2023 - Jonathan S. Fisher
+- All files in this project are copyrighted
 - All files in this project are licensed under EUPL-1.2
     - This license allows you to safely use this code in closed-source commercial projects, without ever having to reveal your company's proprietary application code
     - However: note that if you modify/extend redex-sm, and offer online access to apps through a modified/extended redex-sm, it is required by law that the source code for your redex-sm changeset be made available _first_, before offering said access to your app